-- 23. The 2011 Memorandum stated that USCIS would generally review fee waiver requests under 8 C.F.R. § 103.7(c) "by considering, in a step-wise fashion," whether the individual fell into one of three categories.
+24. The 2011 Memorandum stated that "[a] fee-waiver request may be granted when USCIS has determined that the individual is unable to pay the fee," id. at 5, and explained that USCIS would generally review fee waiver requests under 8 C.F.R. § 103.7(c) "by considering, in a step-wise fashion," whether the individual fell into one of three categories.
 2011 Memorandum at 2.
 First, USCIS would consider whether the individual was receiving a means-tested benefit: a benefit such as Medicaid or Supplemental Security Income for which eligibility, the amount, or both "are determined on the basis of the person's income and resources."
 Id. at 5.
+If so, "the fee waiver [would] normally be approved."
+Id.
 Second, USCIS would consider whether household income was at or below 150 percent of the federal poverty guidelines.
 Id. at 6.
+If so, "the fee waiver [would] normally be approved."
+Id. at 7.
 Third, USCIS would consider whether the individual was suffering financial hardship "that renders the individual unable to pay the fee."
+Id. at 7.

+25. The 2011 Memorandum included other material, including material regarding humanitarian fee waivers under 8 U.S.C. § 1255(l)(7), and material regarding the processing of fee waiver requests.

-Id. at 7. - 24.
-The three-part framework set forth in the 2011 Memorandum was reflected in form I-912, which individuals could use to request fee waivers under 8 C.F.R. § 107.3(c).
-But, USCIS did not require fee-waiver applicants to submit the I-912 form.
-Also, USCIS did not require applicants seeking fee waivers based on their income or hardship to obtain and submit documents from the IRS or provide any other specific form of documentation. - 25.
-Under this 2011 framework, the first category-receipt of means-tested benefits-was the most common way for individuals to establish their eligibility for USCIS fee waivers.
-The second category-the income standard-was also used, but far less frequently.
-Individuals rarely received fee waivers with eligibility based on the third category-financial hardship. - 26.
-For instance, a 2017 USCIS study showed that among granted fee-waiver requests, 71.9 percent relied on means-tested benefits to establish eligibility and 26.9 percent were based on income, leaving less than two percent that established eligibility based on financial hardship.
+26. The three-part framework set forth in the 2011 Memorandum was reflected in form I-912, which individuals could use to request fee waivers under 8 C.F.R. § 107.3(c).
+But the 2011 Memorandum stated that "the use of a USCIS-published fee-waiver request form is not mandated by regulation," 2011 Memorandum at 2, and USCIS did not require fee-waiver applicants to use the I-912 form for fee-waiver requests.

+27. USCIS did not require applicants seeking fee waivers based on their income or hardship to obtain and submit documents from the IRS or provide any other specific form of documentation.